Silver Brokers 2024

 And, while gold is used primarily as an investment asset, silver serves as both a key industrial commodity as well as a store of value.

-It is also widely used in the manufacture of jewellery, and cumulative demand for the metal has soared following the Covid-19 pandemic.
+It is also widely used in the manufacture of jewellery, and cumulative demand for the metal has soared in recent years.

 Chart showing silver uses